 "You think I did well?"
 Harry asked uncertainly, he wasn't sure if there was such a thing as 'good conflict'.

 His new friend made a bit of sense, Harry decided as he sat back down.
 "We need to learn how to lock this door or something, that was the tenth time we've been interrupted."
-Harry said, finally free from his intense anger
+Harry chuckled as he calmed himself down.

 He earned a laugh as the compartment door opened again.
 Hermione poked her head through and informed them to put on their robes before they got to school, and then left to tell some others.